-Occasional missed alerts can occur under normal circumstances and will increase in wet conditions.
+Occasional missed alerts can occur under normal circumstances.

-Side blind spot alert does not operate when the left or right corners of the rear bumper are covered with mud, dirt, snow, ice, slush, or in heavy rainstorms.
-Cleaning instructions ¢ 274.
+Side blind spot alert does not operate when the left or right corners of the rear bumper are covered with mud, dirt, snow, ice or slush.
+Cleaning instructions $\Rightarrow 280$.

-In the event of a fault in the system or if the system does not work due to temporary conditions, a message is displayed in the Driver Information Centre.
-Seek the assistance of a workshop.
+In the event of a fault in the system or if the system does not work due to temporary conditions, a message is displayed in the DIC.
+Seek the assistance of a workshop in case of a permanent fault.